Affiliate links on Android Authority may earn us a commission. Learn more.

 Add an event to your calendar with Google Lens

-When Lens recognizes a date in the image you’re scanning, it will give you the option to create a calendar event for that date.
+When Lens recognizes a date in the image you’re scanning, it will allow you to create a calendar event for that date.
 Perfect for setting reminders or creating calendar entries without manually opening the calendar app and digging for the right date.

 To get this Google Lens feature, scan the date (several formats are recognized) and tap on the pill button with the date that shows up in the Text section.